Daniellyson/Inscription-Software/README.md

 ## Enrolment-Software

-Program written en Java using swing (for further upgrade).
+Program written en Java using swing for further upgrade.